hasindu2008/slow5lib/docs/slow5_api/low_level_api/slow5_set_exit_condition.md

 ## NAME

-slow5_set_exit_condition - sets if slow5lib should exit the programme on error.
+slow5_set_exit_condition - sets if slow5lib should exit the programme on error

 ## SYNOPSYS